 Google considers a website where users like to spend more time as excellent, and boosts its ranking, making Average Session Duration one of the key performance metrics.
 Thus, being a good indicator of a website's attractiveness, this metric also helps measure and monitor the conversion rate.
 Despite having their limitations, average time on page and average session duration can be reasonably accurate if the exit rate is low.
 If you do comprehensive research on your website's average session duration and find it lower, apply the tips mentioned above by the experts and enhance it!

-The best digital marketing companies work extensively on enhancing your online presence and help you determine the platforms and channels that can help you reach your ideal visitors.
+An efficient digital marketing company works extensively on enhancing your online presence and helps you determine the platforms and channels that can help you reach your ideal visitors.
 The GoodFirms list of the best ones will enable you to locate the most suitable firm.

 - Social Media Usage Report: User Habits You Need to Know

 - Top Reasons A Brand Gets Unfollowed on Social Media: GoodFirms Study

 - Remarkably Useful Stats and Trends on Software Development | GoodFirms Research